 Top feature prioritization mistakes to avoid:

 This often is the biggest culprit of bad product prioritization.
-You try to please the loudest and most ignorant customer, or the highest-paying customer, or the stakeholder who thinks they know where the ship should sail.
-In all these cases, you’re making a decision based on the sheer angst they cause you.
+You try to please the loudest and most ignorant customer, the highest-paying customer, or the stakeholder who thinks they know where the ship should sail.
+In all these cases, you decide based on the sheer angst they cause you.

 A bad apple spoils the bunch.
 For example, you get an email from a customer who wants to solve their problem in a certain way.

-You’re entering a really competitive market, where existing incumbents have a full-fledged product and tons of features.
-You’re given the helm of this ship, where do you choose to steer?
+You’re entering a competitive market where existing incumbents have a full-fledged product and many features.
+You’re given the helm of this ship; where do you choose to steer?
 Chances are you’ll pick the feature parity lane because why not.
-It’s the no-risk zone but can mess up your whole positioning.
+It’s the no-risk zone, but it can mess up your whole positioning.

-Now that we have a clear understanding of what you shouldn’t do, we can move to greener pastures and actually decipher how can we prioritize features like a pro.
+Now that we clearly understand what you shouldn’t do, we can move to greener pastures and decipher how to prioritize features like a pro.

 Let's go through these product prioritization frameworks for product managers: